Maintaining Visa Compliance

 F students are eligible for curricular practical training (CPT) at either the undergraduate or the graduate level during the program of study.
 CPT employment must be an integral part of an established curriculum and the position must directly relate to your major area of study.
 Your DSO can give you the school’s policy on this option.
 See Working on Campus for more information.

 F students are also eligible for optional practical training (OPT) during or following the program of study.
 OPT is a form of temporary employment that directly relates to your program of study.
-See Life After Emory & Henry College for more information.
+See Life After Emory & Henry for more information.

 For more information about employment and training options available for F-students, visit the Working in the United States page and talk with your DSO.